expo/create-react-native-app/README.md

 If you're sure that you need custom native code, please read the [ejecting guide](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md).

 If you need to build IPAs and APKs for publishing to the App Store and/or Play Store, you can either eject (see above guide) and build them yourself using Xcode and Android Studio, or you can use a service like [Expo's standalone app builds](https://docs.expo.io/versions/v13.0.0/guides/building-standalone-apps.html) to publish your pure JS app.

-## Support and Contact

-If you're having issues with Create React Native App, please make sure:

-* The issue is not covered in the [Getting Started](https://github.com/react-community/create-react-native-app#getting-started) or [User Guide](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) documentation
-* There is not already an [open issue](https://github.com/react-community/create-react-native-app/issues) for your particular problem

-If you've checked the documentation and currently open issues, please either open a new GitHub issue, [find @dika10sune on Twitter](https://twitter.com/dika10sune), or ping `dikaiosune` on [Reactiflux](https://www.reactiflux.com/)'s #react-native channel on Discord. **Please do not DM or email project maintainers directly**, as it's very important that support takes place in public locations where others can benefit from the conversation.

 ## Contributing